See how you may be able to save on Jaypirca and get support along the way

 Jaypirca is a prescription medicine.
 For more information, call 1-800-545-5979 or go to www.Jaypirca.com.
 This summary provides basic information about Jaypirca but does not include all information known about this medicine.
 Read the information that comes with your prescription each time your prescription is filled.
 This information does not take the place of talking with your doctor.
 Be sure to talk to your doctor or other healthcare provider about Jaypirca and how to take it.
 Your doctor is the best person to help you decide if Jaypirca is right for you.

-Jaypirca™ is a trademark owned or licensed by Eli Lilly and Company, its subsidiaries, or affiliates.
+Jaypirca® is a registered trademark owned or licensed by Eli Lilly and Company, its subsidiaries, or affiliates.

 INDICATIONS